 Kitron Ethical Code of Conduct presents Kitron's obligation and commitment to ethical business practices and describes the standards and requirements that Kitron employees must adhere to in their work.
-In 2018 the Code was revised and approved by the Board of Directors and published on 21 December 2018.
+The current version of the was revised and approved by the Board of Directors and published on December 21st, 2018.
 The Code applies to all Kitron board members, elected officers, permanent and temporary employees, hired staff, consultants and agents acting in or on behalf of Kitron.
 The Code also applies to all contractors, sub-contractors, suppliers and sub-suppliers.
 It includes all companies in the Kitron group.